RishabhBhat2021/IMDb/README.md

 BeautifulSoup and requests used for Web Scraping

-imdb (OOP).py is class based code for this App with threading
+imdb_OPP.py is class based code for the App with threading imdb_OPP.py has more feautures like Search History, Loading Screen, Error Screen(Error Handling)

+imdb.py is just the basic app with few basic features only.